nikiteshnandale/Radio-with-AI-assistant/README.md

 ## Techinical Details
 - Build in Flutter 2.13.0.
 - Uses AI(Artificial Intelligence) to detect the command given.
-- Vx library is used to design the whole UI, which makes the work vermy much easy.
+- Vx library is used to design the whole UI, which makes the work very much easy.
-- Various newly added widgets in Flutter are also used.
+- Various newly added widgets in Flutter 2.13.0 are also used.

 ## Some screenshots